This article focuses on how telehealth can supplement patient care coordination, specifically with high utilizers in managed care plans.

 These programs are put in place to provide support and assistance for members that are identified to be high utilizers or at high risk of complications related to their condition and can include both telephonic support and even in-person visits if needed.

 While these programs are successful in providing an additional layer of support to the member and his/her family, they are limited in their capabilities to provide real-time monitoring and on-demand access to patient education.

 A U.S. Department of Health and Human services report identifies that challenges that these high-risk populations face include the management of multiple chronic conditions, lack of health literacy, and barriers to access and engagement with care.

 The Value of Telehealth in Patient Care Coordination

 Today, telehealth platforms allow patients to self-monitor their vitals daily and answer questions on how their symptoms are progressing.
 Moreover, it allows clinicians to receive alerts if there are any high-risk readings and to be proactive about addressing them.
 Most importantly, telehealth helps empower patients and creates self-management habits.

-Ultimately, the use of telehealth in managed care operations empowers a patient to learn more about their condition, promotes self-monitoring, augments a care coordinator’s reach, and allows for more actionable interventions by the patient’s primary care team to prevent unnecessary healthcare spend and improve quality of life.
+Ultimately, the use of telehealth in managed care coordination and operations empowers a patient to learn more about their condition, promotes self-monitoring, augments a patient care coordinator’s reach, and allows for more actionable interventions by the patient’s primary care team to prevent unnecessary healthcare spend and improve quality of life.